All You Need To Know About First-Time Buyer Mortgages

 • The mortgage you are applying for needs to be for between 91 and 95% of the value of the property you are buying.

-Another way that first-time buyers can be helped to get onto the property ladder is through a joint ownership scheme.
+Another way that first-time buyers can be helped to get onto the property ladder is through a shared ownership scheme.

 To qualify: